 Dogs react differently to CBD depending on the breed, size, and usage amount.
 Some dogs may appear calmer and more relaxed.
-Others may not display any symptoms at all.
+Others may not display any positive or negative signs at all.

 The vast majority of dog owners report that their pooches seem more relaxed and content, but these effects won’t necessarily materialize right away.